Moranbah North Power Station, Queensland

 Engagement and partnerships

-We continue to work with governments and our business peers to inform the development and implementation of efficient, effective and equitable climate change policies.
+We continue to work with governments, our peer companies and other stakeholders on the development and implementation of efficient, effective and equitable climate change policies.